-As part of this update to TWS’ certification program, members will have the opportunity to add the Qualified Airport Wildlife Biologist designation to their credentials as an Associate or Certified Wildlife Biologist®.
+As part of this update to TWS’ certification program, members will have the opportunity to add the Qualified Airport Wildlife Biologist designation to their credentials as a Certified Wildlife Biologist®.
 More details on this process will be made available in the coming months.

 Previously, the recognition of Qualified Airport Wildlife Biologists was managed through Bird Strike Committee USA and maintained by Embry-Riddle Aeronautical University.
 Individuals currently listed as Qualified Airport Wildlife Biologists completed applications to demonstrate the qualifications laid out in U.S. Federal Aviation Administration (FAA) Advisory Circular 150/5200-36B regarding educational, training and approved FAA wildlife assessment.
 A core prerequisite of becoming a Qualified Airport Wildlife Biologist, as identified in the Advisory Circular, is being “designated as a Certified Wildlife Biologist by The Wildlife Society,” making this designation a natural fit for the TWS Certification program.

 To obtain the Qualified Airport Wildlife Biologist designation through The Wildlife Society Certification Program, applicants will need to meet the following requirements:

 - Be approved by TWS as a Certified Wildlife Biologist®